Tell Zurghul: Area B

-Area B is located on the western side of Mound B. It was excavated in 2015, 2017, 2019, and 2021.
+Area B (0.7 ha in area and about 4 meters above the plain) is located on the western side of Mound B. It was excavated in 2015, 2017, 2019, and 2021.
+In the 1887 excavation a trench had been excavated on the southeast slope and a small sondage dug on the top of the mound.
 Finds, including seven censers (pottery stands) similar to those found in Eridu Temple VI, have been all from the Ubaid 4 period.
 Three occupational layers have been exposed.
 In 2019 the area was extended into the area of the old German pit.
 In this portion remains from Ubaid to Ur III were found, including a brick of Entemena of Lagash and a geometric stamp seal.

 Area C

 This section, in the Lower Town, has so far only been subjected to a surface survey.

 Area D

 Area D is located at the top of Mound A, on its southern slope.
 The site was first excavated by Koldewey in 1887, where due to the use of a large sounding trench, heavy erosion of the upper strata was observed in later excavation.

 In 2015-2017, Nadali and Polcaro sought to locate the location of the temple complex Sirara, dedicated to the goddess Nanshe.
 The temple was said to be built by Gudea, and described as the “Mountain Lifted Above All (Other) Houses”.
-The south-eastern foot of Mound A was found to contain inscribed cones and bricks from Gudea, hypothesised to have slid down from the original location of the temple at the top of the mound over time.
+The south-eastern foot of Mound A was found to contain inscribed cones and bricks from Gudea, hypothesized to have slid down from the original location of the temple at the top of the mound over time.

-Nadali and Polcaro opened a 11 x 10m trench to the south of Koldewey's sounding trench in order to analyse the nature and stratigraphy of Mound A. The excavations revealed two phases of terracing and levelling.
+Nadali and Polcaro opened a 11 x 10m trench to the south of Koldewey's sounding trench in order to analyse the nature and stratigraphy of Mound A. The excavations revealed two phases of terracing and leveling.
 This artificial terracing of mud with baked brick fragments contributed to the shape of Mound A. Pottery and other materials found on these platforms were attributed to the Akkad/ Ur III period, corresponding to the rule of Gudea.
 The excavations also demonstrated an accumulation of strata that may be explained by the continuous destruction and rebuilding of the sacred site.

 At present, there is no archaeological evidence reported at Area D that can be identified as the Sirara temple without a doubt.
-One hypothesis is that stratification of the mound began in the early 3rd millennium BCE, before Gudea (who ruled in the 2nd millennium BCE) refurbished the site and built Sirara on top.
+One hypothesis is that stratification of the mound began in the early 3rd millennium BC, before Gudea (who ruled in the 2nd millennium BC) refurbished the site and built Sirara on top.